-- Deputy Chief
+- Deputy Fire Chief

 - Fire Investigator

 Fire investigators work to determine the cause of fires, explosions, and other public hazards.
-This process includes interviewing witnesses, reconstructing the scenes of fires through photos and diagrams, and collecting evidence like fingerprints or traces of accelerants.
+This process may include interviewing witnesses, reconstructing the scenes of fires through photos and diagrams, and collecting evidence like fingerprints or traces of accelerants.
 Fire investigators may also have the power to arrest arson suspects and often are required to testify in court.

 - Emergency Management Director